JensRantil/jensrantil.github.io/content/posts/2023-10-03_mean-vs-median/index.md

 actually could be true.
 Why?
 Because _mean and median are not the same thing_.

-When people are taking a course in statistics they tend to come out of it thinking that the world mostly consists of normal distributions.
-Given the [Central Limit Theorem][clt], a lot of focus in Statistics 101 tends to focus on the normal distribution.
-This means students leave having a visual representation of a statistical distribution as a bell curve.
+When people are taking a basic course in statistics they tend to come out of it thinking that the world mostly consists of normal distributions.
+This is not surprising, given that the [Central Limit Theorem][clt] states that many independent variables with the same distribution converges to a normal distribution.
+This does not apply everywhere, though!
+The Central Limit Theorem means students leave Statistics 101 having a visual representation of a statistical distribution of a bell curve.
 I believe this has created a lot of confusion.

 [clt]: https://en.wikipedia.org/wiki/Central_limit_theorem

 ![Bell Curves](normal-dist.jpg)

-A big problem with thinking that all statistical distributions look like a bell curve is that it is symmetric along an a vertical axis, the mean.
+A big problem with thinking that all statistical distributions look like a bell curve is that it is symmetric along a vertical axis, the mean.
 This means that for a bell curve, the mean and median (or 50th percentile) are identical.
 In layman's speak, 50% of the curve's area is to the left (or to the right) of the mean.
 In the world of statistical distributions, this is an extreme